 - August 1, 2014: Memorandum of Understanding and Fall 2014 enrollment verification due to ARL

 - September 1, 2014: First-semester stipends disbursed

-- January 29, 2015: Scholars attend Eleventh Annual ARL Leadership Symposium in Chicago, IL
+- January 29, 2015: Scholars attend 11th Annual ARL Leadership Symposium in Chicago, Illinois

 - February 1, 2015: Second-semester stipends disbursed to those who meet qualifications